nce/k8s-hard-way/README.md

   - [ ] binary checksum verification
   - [ ] `kube-bench` with a reasonable score
   - [ ] https://github.com/aws/amazon-vpc-cni-k8s
+  - [x] Move the bastion LB for the k8s api to `aws_lb`
+    The Bastion Host has a nginx loadbalancing the k8s-api; This should be replaced by an aws network lb
+  - [ ] Migrate the hacky shell scripts to ignition/afterburner

 - Clusteraddons
   - [x] [aws cloud controller manager](https://github.com/kubernetes/cloud-provider-aws) (as external cloud provider in k8s)
   - [x] [aws-lb-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) as ingress class